 The LPC has an ongoing remit to monitor the operation of the UK minimum wage, and to assess the impact of increases in the levels of the NMW and NLW in order to advise the Government on future rates.
-An important part of assessing the impact of the minimum wage is to examine the effect on businesses and their ability to cope with minimum wage increases.
-Previous research conducted or commissioned by the Commission (as well as independent research) suggests that the NMW has had limited adverse effects on employment levels but that businesses have coped by using a number of adjustment channels, including: adjusting hours; changing pay structures; reducing non-wage benefits; increasing prices to their customers; and squeezing profit margins.
+An important part of assessing the impact of the minimum wage is to examine its effect on workers and businesses.
+Previous research has found strong evidence of an impact on hourly earnings but suggests that the NMW has had limited adverse effects on employment levels.
+Businesses have coped by using a number of adjustment channels, including: adjusting hours; changing pay structures; reducing non-wage benefits; increasing prices to their customers; and squeezing profit margins.

-The introduction of the NLW on 1 April 2016 at £7.20 an hour for those aged 25 and above was a sharp real and relative increase in the level of the minimum wage - 10.8 per cent in nominal terms on the year previously (around four times pay growth at the median).
-Since then, as part of the Government commitment to move towards 60 per cent of median earnings by 2020, the NLW was further increased by 4.2 per cent to £7.50 an hour in April 2017 and by 4.4 per cent in April 2018 to £7.83.
-It will increase again (by 4.9 per cent) to £8.21 in April 2019.
-It is important that the Commission has robust evidence on the effect of the NLW on businesses in order to guide its recommendations.
+The introduction of the NLW on 1 April 2016 at £7.20 an hour for those aged 25 and above marked a sharp real and relative increase in the level of the minimum wage - 10.8 per cent in nominal terms on the year previously (around four times pay growth at the median).
+Since then, the NLW has increased by 21.1 per cent to £8.72 an hour in April 2020, reaching the Government commitment of 60 per cent of median earnings for those aged 25 and over.